alifmaulidanar/technical-test-2/README.md

 3. **Database Migrations**:

    - The database schema is managed using GORM's auto-migration feature.
 Migrations are automatically applied when the application starts.

+4. **Background Task for Transfer**:
+   - The transfer money process is handled in the background to simulate a real-world transaction system where transfers are processed asynchronously by using Gorountines.

 ## Getting Started